webdeveloper25m/rbc-site/content/research/Disease-modules.md

 ---
 title: "Disease Modules"
 date: 2020-07-21T14:41:22+05:30
-tags: [""]
+tags: ["networks"]
 categories: ["Projects"]
-Author: ""
+authors: "Gayathri S"
+name: "gayathri-s"
 images:
-  - /images/research/flagship-img.jpg
+  - /images/research/Identifi.png
 draft: false
 ---

-{{< figure src="/images/research/flagship-img.jpg" >}}
+{{< figure src="/images/research/Identifi.png" >}}

-Multilayer network centrality measures to identify known and novel regulators of tissue-tissue communication We are interested in understanding the multi-tissue communication.
-The project involves identifying genes that regulate multi-tissue interaction.
+Identification of Disease Modules: DREAM challenge Disease Module Identification was a part of DREAM challenge which was organized in late 2016 The objective of the challenge was crowdsourcing the community.
+The objective of the challenge was crowdsourcing the community